 December 1998 (STS-88)

-Operated by Mission Specialist Nancy Currie, the Canadarm, aided for the first time by the Canadian Space Vision System (CSVS), is used to dock the Unity connecting node to the first element of the International Space Station, Russian module Zarya.
+Operated by Mission Specialist Nancy Currie, the Canadarm, aided for the first time by the CSVS, is used to dock the Unity connecting node to the first element of the International Space Station (ISS), Russian module Zarya.
 Later, Canadarm supports three spacewalks totalling 21 hours, 22 minutes, by spacewalkers Jerry Ross and Jim Newman.

 May 1999 (STS-96)

-During this logistics mission to the embryonic International Space Station, Canadarm is used to support an eight-hour EVA.
-While Mission Specialist Ellen Ochoa operates the Canadarm to move EV1 Tammy Jernigan around Discovery's cargo bay, Julie Payette, the eighth Canadian Space Agency astronaut in space and first to board the Space Station, acts as "choreographer" of the spacewalk from Discovery's flight deck.
-Later in the mission, Payette operates theCanadarm to inspect the targets of the Canadian Space Vision System.
+During this logistics mission to the embryonic ISS, Canadarm is used to support an eight-hour EVA.
+While Mission Specialist Ellen Ochoa operates the Canadarm to move EV1 Tammy Jernigan around Discovery's cargo bay, Julie Payette, the eighth CSA astronaut in space and first to board the Space Station, acts as "choreographer" of the spacewalk from Discovery's flight deck.
+Later in the mission, Payette operates theCanadarm to inspect the targets of the CSVS.

 December 1999 (STS-103)